CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 Should a team resign from the League after their

-entry has been accepted the Management Committee may impose a fine, make any
+entry has been accepted the Management Committee may impose a fine, make any adjustments

-regular players for that team for the rest of that season.
+players for that team for the rest of that season.

 (i)